Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Extendability of a graph

-\begin{lem} Let $\Gamma$ be a connected 2-regular semi-free multigraph.
-Then by Theorem \ref{t31} we can construct a 4-dimensional compact connected almost complex manifold $M$ equipped with a $\mathbb{T}^2$-action, such that the action of the first $S^1$-factor of $\mathbb{T}^2$ on $M$ is semi-free, and $\Gamma$ describes $M$ in the strong sense for this $S^1$-action.
-Moreover, $M$ satisfies Property A. \end{lem}
+\begin{pro} Let $\Gamma$ be a 2-regular labeled directed multigraph.
+Suppose that $\Gamma$ extends to $\mathbb{Z}^2$.
+Then there exists a 4-dimensional compact, connected almost complex manifold $M$ equipped with an effective $\mathbb{T}^2$-action having a discrete fixed point set, such that $\Gamma$ describes $M$ for the action of the first $S^1$-factor of $\mathbb{T}^2$.